 4. At the end of the party, announce the child’s name who came the closest to the number of candies in the jar.

 Play the same way as you would freeze dance

 1. Have children dance to Halloween music such as Monster Mash, Thriller, Ghostbuster’s theme etc…

-2. When the music stops all the children must freeze.
-Play music again and repeat.
+2. When the music stops, all the children must freeze.
+Play the music again and repeat.